Courses for exchange students / Faculty of Mathematics and Science

 Courses open all year

-FYSS9470 Research Training, 10 ECTS credits, (independent project, student need to find supervisor)
+FYSS9470 Research Training, 10 ECTS credits, (independent project, student needs to find supervisor)

-FYSS9480 Professional Training, 5-15 ECTS credits (student need to find supervisor)
+FYSS9480 Professional Training, 5-15 ECTS credits (student needs to find supervisor)

 FYSS9560 Supervised work in laboratories, 1-20 ECTS credits, evaluation 0-5

-Descriptions and timetables of courses are available in the study data system SISU
+The descriptions and timetables of courses are available in the study data system SISU.

 If you are not yet a registered student at JYU, continue your course search without logging in and write the course code in the search field.
 The results can be filtered, for example, according to the academic year and the language of instruction.